Wordpress themes and plugins

 Would be interested in any one’s preferences regarding the three themes above?

-Wordpress tags etc
+WordPress tags etc

 For a while I have been adding tags to my posts.
 Tags are good.
 People who tag things are good.
 I am Web 2.0.

 Only thing is they seemed to be going in to the ether, that is to say, users (that is you) had no way to see them or browse them.
-I was suprised that there aren’t any real options in the Wordpress admin website, and considering they were only introduced in version 2.3 I was suprised I didn’t find more information on the web as to how to make use of them.
+I was suprised that there aren’t any real options in the WordPress admin website, and considering they were only introduced in version 2.3 I was suprised I didn’t find more information on the web as to how to make use of them.
 I had read that WP supports things like tag clounds out of the box, but couldn’t see how to make one for my blog.

 I suspected part of the problem was that existing themes hadn’t been updated to make use of them (but it seemed the ‘Default’ theme lacked support for them as well, at least the version on Dreamhost seem to).